-Accommodations: We strongly recommend that all guests overnight at the Haida Way Motor Inn on where your orientation will be held at 7:00 PM on the day you arrive.
-Make your reservations well in advanced, as the short summer tourist season books up quickly for the limited number of hotels on the North Island.
+We strongly recommend that all guests stay overnight at the Haida Way Motor Inn where your trip orientation will be held the night before your tour start day.
+Make your reservations well in advance, as the short summer tourist season books up quickly for the limited number of hotels on the North Island.
 Please note, hotel nights before and after the tour are not included in your tour cost.

 - Grizzly Bear Tours: Tide Rip Tours

-- Cultural Tours & Museums: Sea Wolf Adventures, Port McNeill Visitor Centre, Alert Bay Museum, and Sointula Museum
+- Cultural Tours & Museums: U'mista Cultural Centre, Sea Wolf Adventures, Port McNeill Visitor Centre, Alert Bay Museum, and Sointula Museum

-- Restaurants: Northern Lights Restaurant,, Cluxewe Waterfront Bistro,
+- Restaurants: Northern Lights Restaurant, Cluxewe Waterfront Bistro, Archipelagos Bistro